CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 ## Architecture

-This architecture shows a network setup within the Azure resource group az104-rg4 involving two virtual networks for different domains.
+This architecture shows a network setup within the Azure resource group involving two virtual networks for different domains.
 Task 1 sets up the CoreServicesVnet for contoso.com, which contains subnets for shared services and databases.
-Task 2 configures the ManufacturingVnet for private.contoso.com, which includes two sensor subnets.
+Task 2 configures the ManufacturingVnet, which includes two sensor subnets.
 Task 3 establishes a secure peering connection between the two virtual networks to enable communication while maintaining network isolation.
 Finally, Task 4 ensures both virtual networks are associated with their respective DNS domains, enabling name resolution across the connected environments.
 This setup supports secure and scalable cross-domain communication.

 ## Architecture diagram